 Watch a video introduction of Dr. Komarnytsky and his research.Publications | Lab Staff | Projects

-Botanicals in muscle growth and disease: He has identified numerous small molecules that modulate signaling pathways and transcription factors involved in muscle growth and remodeling during disease.
-He is pursuing a variety of strategies to manipulate these pathways and to uncover additional regulators in muscle cells that enhance muscle strength, endurance, and physical performance.
+- Botanicals in muscle growth and disease.
+We have identified several small molecules that modulate signaling pathways and transcription factors involved in muscle growth and remodeling during disease.
+We are currently pursuing a variety of strategies to manipulate these pathways and to uncover additional regulators in muscle cells that enhance muscle strength, endurance, and physical performance.

-Epigenetic control of silent metabolic pathways in endophytes: He is exploring microbes of diverse habitats and unique environments for discovery of novel metabolites.
-A major interest is in activation of ‘silent’ DNA using proprietary methods to treat fungal cultures with epigenetic modulators that interfere with the formation of the heterochromatin.
+- Epigenetic control of silent metabolic pathways.
+We are exploring microbes of diverse habitats and unique environments for discovery of novel metabolites.
+A major interest is in activation of "silent" DNA using proprietary methods to treat fungal cultures with epigenetic modulators that interfere with the formation of the heterochromatin.

 Esposito D, Raskin I, Komarnytsky S (2012) Homobrassinolide enhances myogenic potential of satellite muscle cells.
 In Vitro Cell Develop Biol Animal 48(S1): S31 link